nahomwosenu/datashield-ai/readme.md

 ## Frequently Asked Questions (FAQ):
 ### 1. How does datashield work?
-Datashield-AI uses the [LokDon 2048bit keyless quantum-resistant encryption algorithm]('https://lokdon.com) to encrypt your database.
+Datashield-AI uses the [nahompro 2048bit keyless quantum-resistant encryption algorithm]('https://nahompro.com) to encrypt your database.
 Datashield-AI works on row level, which means you can configure it to only encrypt a part of your data or all of your data.

 ### 2. How does datashield-AI protect my data?
 Datashield-AI first encrypts your data before saving it to the database.
 It then decrypts the data when you fetch it from the database.
 This means that your data is always encrypted in the database and only decrypted when you actually need it.